EnterpriseDB/docs/README.md

 5. Run `git submodule update --init` to initialize the icons submodule
 4. Run the site locally with `gatsby develop`

+### Running Katacoda embeds locally
+If you need to run the Katacoda embeds during local development, you'll need to have SSL setup locally.

+1. Run the server with `gatsby develop --https`.
+When promped, enter your root password.
+This will configured a local certificate for the development server to use.
+If you have issues, see [this Gatsby doc](https://www.gatsbyjs.org/docs/local-https/#manual-installation-of-certutil).

 ## Icons

 We're using the shared [edb-icons repository](https://github.com/rocketinsights/edb-icons) as a git submodule.
 Any updates to icons should be made in this repository.
 When you're ready to pull in changes, run `git submodule update --remote`.
 This will create a change in your local repository that you should commit as part of your next PR.